Nathra21/Dofus-prices-analysis/README.md

 The items' names are in French, as this is the language I play the game in.

 The columns index is a `MultiIndex`, with the first level being the item and the second being the quantity.
-Each item can be sold in packs of 1, 10 or 100 at the choice of the seller and the prices for the 3 quantities are independent, although obviously strongly linked because of the obvious arbitrage opportunity a difference between them represents.
+Each item can be sold in packs of 1, 10 or 100 at the choice of the seller and the prices for the 3 quantities are independent, although obviously linked because of the arbitrage opportunity a difference between them represents.

 `pricesanalysis.py` is the file where all of my data analysis functions for this database are coded.
 Here is a quick use guide for the most useful among them.
 ## disptails